 Smoking is one of the strongest indicators of your risk for periodontal (gum) disease.
 This is because smoking weakens your immune system and also creates an environment that favors harmful bacteria in your mouth.
-When your gums become infected from said bacteria, they become inflamed.
+When your gums become infected by said bacteria, they become inflamed.
 This bacterial infection is known as gingivitis, the earliest stage of gum disease.
-If left untreated, this infection can worsen to ultimately become periodontal disease, which can have serious repercussions on your overall health including tooth loss, respiratory illness, heart disease, stroke, and more.
-By quitting smoking, you not only lessen your chances of getting periodontal disease, but you also increase your ability to receive surgical treatment for any existing gum issues.
+If left untreated, this infection can worsen to ultimately become periodontal disease, which can have serious repercussions on your overall health, including tooth loss, respiratory illness, heart disease, stroke, and more.
+By quitting smoking, you not only lessen your chances of getting periodontal disease but also increase your ability to receive surgical treatment for any existing gum issues.

 If you’re a smoker, it is important to visit your dentist regularly to ensure your teeth and gums remain in good shape.
 To improve your oral health and help prevent gum disease, decay, and more, call TruBlu Dentistry to schedule an appointment today.